 Why eat a plant based diet?

 As more research is done, and plant based and vegan diets become more popular, we start to see a bigger picture emerging of the HUGE benefits this way of life can have not only on your own health and longevity, but also the planet in general.
-Whether you’re in training or not, eating a more alkaline plant based diet will have many benefits on your health and vitality both short and long term, so it is well worth the investment.
+Whether you’re in training or not, eating a more whole food diet will have many benefits on your health and vitality both short and long term, so it is well worth the investment.

 The anti inflammatory effects of plant foods will be something you’ll notice very quickly, especially in terms of your health and fitness levels.
 You will find that you don’t feel so achy after exercise and you will recover more quickly than before, which is due to less inflammation of the muscles.
 In fact, some of the world’s leading athletes eat a plant based diet and get their best ever times and higher endurance because of it.

 Iron Man champion Brendan Brazier is one of these athletes whom has written many books on the subject, making this a fact that just cannot be argued with.
 Actually, this guy is mostly a RAW VEGAN which is obviously another level for most of us, but goes to show exactly just what the body is actually capable of when given the perfect fuel.
 His book ‘The Thrive Diet’ is definitely worth a read, and is the book that not only helped me to understand my body and its issues but also set me on my own plant based journey.

 You can easily start your journey towards a plant based lifestyle by making a few simple swaps and changes every day.
 It’s usually best to start slowly, because it can be hard to make too many changes in one go (though certain people do thrive on it).